 Q: What is Methodist Family Health?

-A: Methodist Family Health is a nonprofit organization started in 1899 that provides support and hope for Arkansas children and families facing emotional and behavioral challenges.
+A: Methodist Family Health is an organization started in 1899 that provides support and hope for Arkansas children and families facing emotional and behavioral challenges.
 With nine clinics all across the state, we are able to help make sure no family or child goes without the care and support they need.
 Services include the following:

 - Individual, family and group counseling